apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 You will often use a few different `Dataset` objects in your Machine Learning project.
 It's essential to separate your training dataset from testing dataset, and it's also good practice to have validation dataset (a.k.a. development dataset) that can be used for optimising hyperparameters.

-Using Gluon `Dataset` objects, we define the data to be included in each of these separate datasets.
+Using Gluon `Dataset` objects, you define the data to be included in each of these separate datasets.
 Common use cases for loading data are covered already (e.g. [mxnet.gluon.data.vision.datasets.ImageFolderDataset](/api/python/docs/api/gluon/data/vision/index.html)), but it's simple to create your own custom `Dataset` classes for other types of data.
-You can even use included `Dataset` objects for common datasets if you want to experiment quickly; they download and parse the data for you!
-In this example we use the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset from Zalando Research.
+You can even use `Dataset` objects for common datasets if you want to experiment quickly; the `Dataset` class can even download and parse the data for you!
+In this example you use the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset from Zalando Research.

 Many of the image `Dataset`'s accept a function (via the optional `transform` parameter) which is applied to each sample returned by the `Dataset`.
 It's useful for performing data augmentation, but can also be used for more simple data type conversion and pixel value scaling as seen below.